 Your customers are also targeted by your competitors and – in most cases – don’t know what to do when presented with several options.

 But when you put yourself in their shoes, you will be able to “get into their heads” and craft out content that will connect powerfully with them.
-This is how you create better customer service than your competitors while you retain the loyalty of your customers for life.
+This is how you create better customer service than your competitors while retaining your customers’ loyalty for life.

 Step 2: Long-Tail keyword research

-If you cannot create a lot of original and high-quality content that is valuable for search users, getting found at the top results on Google and other top search engines may be a pipe dream.
+If you cannot create a lot of valuable, original, and high-quality content for search users, getting found at the top results on Google and other top search engines may be a pipe dream.

 Learn more about long-tail keyword research here.